Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer for a detailed and constructive report that improved this study.
 RANB acknowledges support from the Royal Society and would like to thank Dennis Zaritsky and Ben Johnson for comments on the manuscript as well as the entire H3 team for access to their data.
 JLS acknowledges the support of the Royal Society (URF\textbackslash R1\textbackslash191555; URF\textbackslash R\textbackslash 241030).
 NGC acknowledges support from the Heising-Simons Foundation grant \#2022-3927, through which NGC is supported by the Barbara Pichardo Future Faculty Fellowship.